carlescliment/sinatra-personal-webpage/_posts/temporal-coupling.md

 Now, she just has to change her controller, calling the component with the appropriate flags:

 ```
-    creator.create(recipe, false, true)
+    creator.create(recipe, False, True)
 ```

 After thinking a bit more, we arrive to the conclusion that this is not a good idea.
-Conditionals makes classes more complex and unpredictable, because **there are different possible execution flows**.
+Conditionals make classes more complex and unpredictable, because **there are different possible execution flows**.
 It also doesn't seem a very object oriented approach.

 ### Inheritance
 Instead, we write a new class `LoggerOnlyRecipeCreator` which inherits the original creator.
 The child overrides the parent default behaviour, skipping the email stuff.
 Other apps could configure their services depending on the class they want to use.